 The Philippine Bureau of Immigration uncovered a sophisticated human trafficking network that recruited victims through social media platforms using fraudulent job offers for call centre positions in Laos.
 The scheme targeted individuals seeking better economic opportunities abroad, exploiting their trust in seemingly legitimate recruitment processes.
-Two victims, intercepted at Clark International Airport, each paid up to US\$700 for fraudulent travel documents and processing fees.
+Two victims, intercepted at Clark International Airport, each paid up to USD 700 for fraudulent travel documents and processing fees.

 The investigation revealed a complex travel route through Thailand and connections to broader criminal operations, including cryptocurrency fraud and illicit nightclub employment.
 This case demonstrates the transnational nature of employment scams and their links to human trafficking and financial exploitation.
 The swift intervention by immigration authorities highlights the crucial role of border security in detecting and preventing such schemes, whilst the substantial upfront payments demanded illustrate the financial vulnerability of victims.
-It highlights the the value of having job seekers verify overseas employment offers through official government channels.
-For governments, it is also important to strengthen international cooperation, ensuring more effective disruption to cross-border trafficking networks.

 With the advent of new technologies, scams and other fraudulent activities are becoming increasingly sophisticated in how they reach wider society.
-The growing accessibility of Artificial Intelligence (AI) has introduced new forms of scams, making those already discussed even harder to detect.
-Deepfakes, for instance, can intensify phishing schemes, impersonation of authorities, romance scams, fake friend scams and employment scams.
+The growing accessibility of Al has introduced new forms of scams, making those already discussed even harder to detect.
+Deepfakes, for instance, can intensify phishing schemes, impersonation of authorities, romance scams, fake friend scams, and employment scams.
+Deepfake-related scams are emerging as a particularly concerning threat, as outlined below.